MacDue/Mank-Spec/spec/declarations.md

 with [lambdas](#lambda-expressions).

-A function is free to mutate any local variables, or parameters passed to it (though unless these are references or heap-allocated data like [lists](#list-types) this is not be observable outside the function).
+A function is free to mutate any local variables, or parameters passed to it (though unless these are references or heap-allocated data like [lists](#list-types) this is not observable outside the function).

 If a function body ends with an expression (without a semicolon after it), then that expression is returned from the function.
-Values can also be returned early, or explictly with [return statements](#return-statements).
+Values can also be returned early, or explicitly with [return statements](#return-statements).

 ```mank
 fun max: i32 (a: i32, b: i32) {